balena-io/docs/pages/learn/develop/runtime.md

 __Note:__ Exposing ports via the expose keyword is optional and a way of documenting which ports are used, but does not map or open any ports.
 By default, services on the same bridge network have access to all other services' ports.

-For multicontainer fleets, setting the service `network_mode` to `host` in `docker-compose.yml` allows the container to share the same network namespace as the host OS.
+For multicontainer releases, setting the service `network_mode` to `host` in `docker-compose.yml` allows the container to share the same network namespace as the host OS.

 {{ $names.company.upper }} `docker-compose.yml` files support the creation of multiple bridge networks allowing you to compartmentalize further, so that some services exist in only one defined network, whereas others may be able to communicate in many.
 The `aliases` [keyword][network-aliases] for providing alias names for services (including FQDNs) and [IPAM bridge networks][network-ipam] are also supported.